Akeny History, Family Crest & Coats of Arms

 The surname Akeny was first found in Norfolk where one of the first records of the family was Ralph de Akeny who gave some of his lands to de Petra temp.
 Henry III.
 Later Roger Dakeney held a fourth part of Northwold and Domina Johanna de Dakeneye held estates in Suffolk about the same time.
 From these early listings the family quickly spread throughout ancient Britain.
 The Hundredorum Rolls of 1273 list Akeny, Lord of Holkham, and his son Thomas, in Kent, where John de Akeny was a land owner in Wittlesford hundred.
 Several generations of Dakeny, from temp.
 Edward I. to 1390, were lords of a sixth part of the barony of Cainho, in Bedfordshire.
 Robert Dakeny was one of the Lords of Clophill and Kannho, also held Lathbury and Little Filgrave in Buckinghamshire.
 He was knight of the shire for Bedford in 1316.

-Important Dates for the Akeny family
+Early History of the Akeny family

 This web page shows only a small excerpt of our Akeny research.
 Another 148 words (11 lines of text) covering the years 1275, 1510, 1600, 1604, 1455 and 1487 are included under the topic Early Akeny History in all our PDF Extended History products and printed products wherever possible.